-JQ Magazine: Nippon in New York – Long Island TCG Show, The Music of John Williams, ‘Naruto: The Symphonic Experience’
+JQ Magazine: Nippon in New York – Koji Suzki, ONE OK ROCK, ‘Naruto: The Symphonic Experience’

 By JQ magazine editor Justin Tedaldi (CIR Kobe-shi, 2001-02).
 Justin has written about Japanese arts and entertainment for JETAA since 2005.
 For more of his articles, click here.